vdugeri/UrbanDictionary/README.md

 Open-source Evangelist is maintained by `Verem Dugeri`.

 ## License
-Open-source Evangelist is released under the MIT Licence.
-See the bundled [LICENSE](LICENSE.md) file for details.
+Urban dictionary is released under the MIT Licence.
+See the bundled [LICENSE](LICENSE.md) file for more details.